alireza-javanmardi/conformal-RUL-intervals/README.md

 **The system will fail between $3$ and $6$ cycles (or days, weeks, etc.)**.

+Here is the general prodecure of how to construct conformal prediction intervals using any arbitrary single-point RUL estimator:

 ![image](conformal-prediction.png "general procedure of CP for RUL estimation")

 ## Installation